wbattistetti/Omnia/documentation/ScalabilityAndArchitecture.md

 ## 1. Overview

-This document describes the architecture and scalability strategies for the DataDialogueTemplate system, designed for cloud, multi-tenant, and high-load runtime scenarios.
+This document describes the architecture and scalability strategies for the OMNIA PLATFORM, designed for cloud, multi-tenant, and high-load runtime scenarios.
 It covers best practices for database organization, template management, isolation, and runtime performance.

 ---